25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 Similar to S3 access policy.

-### SQS – Message Visibility Timeout
+### SQS - Message Visibility Timeout

 - After a message is polled by a consumer, it becomes invisible to other consumers
-- By default, the “message visibility timeout” is 30 seconds
+- By default, the "message visibility timeout" is 30 seconds
 - That means the message has 30 seconds to be processed
-- After the message visibility timeout is over, the message is “visible” in SQS
+- After the message visibility timeout is over, the message is "visible" in SQS

-### SQS – Message Visibility Timeout
+### SQS - Message Visibility Timeout

 - If a message is not processed within the visibility timeout, it will be processed twice
 - A consumer could call the ChangeMessageVisibility API to get more time
 - If visibility timeout is high (hours), and consumer crashes, re-processing will take time
 - If visibility timeout is too low (seconds), we may get duplicates

-### Amazon SQS – Dead Letter Queue
+### Amazon SQS - Dead Letter Queue

 - If a consumer fails to process a message within the Visibility Timeout... the message goes back to the queue!
 - We can set a threshold of how many times a message can go back to the queue